 We built HiRoad to try to get to a world without accidents, but we’re a long way away.
 In 2015, we had 6.3 million reported car accidents in the United States.
 Accidents that cause property damage typically cost $9,300 according to the National Safety Council.
 And even worse, accidents that cause disabling injuries average a $80,700 cost!

-Car insurance protects you from these astronomical (and unexpected) expenses.
+Car insurance helps protect you from these astronomical (and unexpected) expenses.
 Liability coverage also protects you in case you get sued.
-So to protect you, we offer liability, comprehensive, collision, uninsured motorist, and medical payments coverage.
+So to protect you, we offer liability, comprehensive, collision, uninsured/underinsured motorist, and medical payments coverage.

 Get guidance when an accident happens.